anushkadas-coder/anushkadas-coder/README.md

   <a href="https://www.hackerrank.com/profile/anushkadas05das"><img src="https://img.shields.io/badge/HackerRank-2EC866.svg?style=for-the-badge&logo=hackerrank&logoColor=white" alt="HackerRank"/></a>
 </p>

-I'm a B.Tech student from Kolkata, West Bengal, and an aspiring **ML/DL Engineer** with strong research interests in Artificial Intelligence, exploring how intelligent systems can be applied to real-world challenges.
-Alongside my passion for AI, I have hands-on experience in Web Development and enjoy problem-solving through Data Structures and Algorithms.
+I'm a B.Tech student from Kolkata, West Bengal, India and a member of **Google's Women Techmakers** since 2025.
+I'm an aspiring **ML/DL Engineer** with strong research interests in Artificial Intelligence and Machine Learning, exploring how intelligent systems can be applied to real-world challenges.
+Alongside my passion for AIML, I have hands-on experience in Web Development and enjoy problem-solving through Data Structures and Algorithms.

 <br />